Quick Reference

 The Navajo Dam, completed in 1963, transformed the San Juan from a warm, muddy desert river into a cold-water trout factory.
 Water released from the bottom of the 402-foot dam stays a constant 42-46°F year-round, creating ideal conditions for rainbow and brown trout.

 The result is a tailwater with staggering biomass.
-The 3.75 miles of Quality Waters below the dam hold over 80,000 trout - mostly rainbows, with a healthy population of browns.
+The 3.75 miles of Quality Waters below the dam hold an estimated 15,000+ trout per mile - mostly rainbows, with a healthy population of browns.
 These fish grow fat on a diet dominated by one thing: midges.

 What makes the San Juan special: